missingfaktor/pronounce/README.md

 The CUBE (Current British English) dictionary offers up-to-date, research-backed transcriptions for thousands of English words.
 This CLI tool lets you query it right from your terminal.

-If the transcription style looks unfamiliar — for instance, if you see `/ij/` instead of the traditional `/iː/` — I highly recommend watching [this video](https://www.youtube.com/watch?v=gtnlGH055TA) to understand the reasoning behind it.
+If you're curious about why the CUBE dictionary uses forms like `/ij/` instead of the traditional `/iː/`, I highly recommend watching [this video](https://www.youtube.com/watch?v=gtnlGH055TA) to understand the reasoning behind it.

 ## Usage